athanasso/media-tracker/README.md

 ### Profile Screen
 The Profile screen is your central hub for managing your watchlist:

-- **Main Tabs**: TV Shows, Movies, Plan to Watch
+- **Main Tabs**: TV Shows, Movies, Plan to Watch, Favorites
-- **Sub-Tabs**: Each main tab has Watched, Watchlist, and Upcoming (except Plan to Watch which has All, Shows, Movies)
+- **Sub-Tabs**: Each main tab has Watched, Watchlist, and Upcoming (except Plan to Watch and Favorites which have specific filters)
 - **Search Bar**: Filter items by name across all tabs
 - **Sort Menu**: Sort by Name, Date, Status, or Added date
-- **Statistics Cards**: Quick view of total shows, movies, and plan to watch items
+- **Statistics Cards**: Tap to view detailed graphs and time spent analysis for Shows, Movies, and Episodes

 ### Upcoming Items
 Upcoming items show only content from your "plan to watch" list that has future air/release dates: